Oxygeeeen/Oxygeeeen/README.md

 #

 <details>
-  <summary><h3>👨‍💻 Abdulbaasit's Coding Journey</h3></summary>
+  <summary><h3>👨‍💻 Abdul's Coding Journey</h3></summary>

   My coding journey kicked off at the age of 13 when I joined an after-school training with my friends on web development and graphic design in grade 10.
-Inspired by my elder brother, now a successful Data Intelligence Expert @[Nestle](https://www.nestle.com/), I eagerly delved into learning Python the following year.
+Inspired by my elder brother, now a successful Data Intelligence Expert [@Nestle](https://www.nestle.com/), I eagerly delved into learning Python the following year.
 The impact of that after-school training was profound, and my father, recognizing my passion, bought me my first laptop—an HP—marking a significant turning point.

   Even at the age of 14, while learning Python with my brother, I started earning freelance money on some college students' coding assignments and enterprise web/graphics design projects.
 What captivated me about programming and tech as a whole was the idea of being a young kid, sitting in my apartment, and having the power to control things far beyond my immediate surroundings.